Müll is the creation of a single developer.

 The Verdict: Poor

-Müll’s puzzles detract from the experience of a graphic story focused on a narrative, for an experience tilting toward anxiety and depression.
-It’s unfortunate.
+For an experience about anxiety and depression, perhaps Müll should have been structured as a graphic story, and not a puzzler.
 A compelling plot, a character arc, and a clear message could go a long way, coupled with the drawings of the talented game creator, Ozzie Sneddon.